 GSnap is a tool for analyzing, viewing, and manipulating snapshots from galaxy simulations.
-It is currently under development and will be licensed under the GNU General Public License 3.0, so you can freely access the code and become a contributor.
+It is currently in active development and is licensed under the GNU General Public License 3.0, so you can freely access the code and become a contributor.
 The code is written in C++11 and currently depends only upon the Qt Framework, the standard C++ library, and (optionally) OpenMP.
 It is compatible with GNU/Linux, Mac OS, and Windows operating systems.
 In principle, it should work on any OS supported by Qt, but GNU/Linux is the main target.

 Since the code is undergoing rapid development, much of the documentation on this page is obsolete.
 Several features have been added and the command line interface and parameter file keywords and syntax have changed significantly.
-Updated documentation will be posted when the code is released to the public.
+Updated documentation will be posted when the code reaches a more stable state.

-GSnap is developed by Nathaniel Stickley as part of his Ph.D. research project at the University of California, Riverside.
+GSnap was developed by Nathaniel Stickley as part of his Ph.D. research project at the University of California, Riverside.
 He has continued to work on the project after graduating and he encourages others to join the project.
 Financial support for GSnap was provided by NASA through a grant from the Space Telescope Science Institute (Program AR-12626), which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.